 ERO’s reports are used by parents, teachers, early childhood education managers, school principals and trustees, and by government policy makers.

-Dr Graham Stoop is ERO's chief executive and the Chief Review Officer.
 The Chief Review Officer formally designates individual review officers to carry out reviews in schools and early childhood centres.
 The functions and powers of the Chief Review Officer are described in Part 28, ss 325-328 of the Education Act 1989.

 This Act gives the Chief Review Officer the power to initiate reviews, investigate, report and publish findings on the provision of education to all young New Zealanders.